driebit/ginger/README.md

 First the supporting Docker containers are started, then Zotonic is run.
 Zotonic is then available on http://localhost.

-When you quit Zotonic through Ctrl+C, the Docker containers are stopped as well.
+When you quit Zotonic, the Docker containers are stopped as well.

 Sites overview
 ---------------